4 Simple, Meaningful, and Impactful Inquiry Project Ideas for 2021

 2. How can we manage food scarcity?

 The issue of food production and distribution has brought up questions about how to make our food systems more reliable.
-This project is suitable for students in middle and high schools who can grasp the concept of food scarcity.
+Inquiry project ideas like this are geared more towards middle and high-school students.

 In an article published by Columbia University’s Earth Institute, the effects of COVID on the earth’s food supply is discussed.
 The authors of the article point out that “The underlying cause of the pandemic has been attributed to agricultural activities encroaching into natural habitats.
 Now the pandemic is encroaching on agricultural production.”
 There are two paths students can explore from that quote.